jgnewman/hart/README.md

 The main advantage to using Hart over some other component-based framework is that Hart is designed to help you write purely functional apps. _**But don't be scared!**_ The patterns are all very familiar.
 And since you'll be avoiding mutable state, Hart can provide some optimizations that lead to [fantastic performance](https://github.com/jgnewman/hart/blob/master/BENCHMARKS.md) and a very small footprint in terms of file size, memory consumption, and processing power.

-Though tiny (**~9.6kB minified** and **~3.3kB gzipped**), Hart is geared toward scalability.
+Though tiny (**~10.2kB minified** and **~3.6kB gzipped**), Hart is geared toward scalability.
 You can spin up a small app with almost no boilerplate, and you can scale it up modularly as needed.
-The biggest thing to keep in mind is that Hart _really does not want_ you to try to hack some kind of local state into your components (called **"fragments"** in Hart).
+The biggest thing to keep in mind is that Hart _really does not want_ you to try to hack some kind of quick and dirty local state into your components (called **"fragments"** in Hart).
 If you can follow this rule, the two of you should easily fall in love.
 With that in mind, let me introduce you to Hart...

 #### In this doc